-- 6.6.1 The public authorities should ensure that airport operators make appropriate provision for clearance of all-cargo aircraft. - 6.6.2 The public authorities, in cooperation with airport operators, should ensure that cargo terminals and their landside access roads are appropriately designed and operated to provide efficient access.
+- 6.6.1 [The public authorities should encourage airport operators to make appropriate provision for clearance of all-cargo aircraft.] - 6.6.2 The public authorities, in cooperation with airport and aircraft operators, should ensure that cargo terminals and their landside access roads are appropriately designed and operated to provide efficient access. - 6.6.3 [The public authorities, in cooperation with airport and aircraft operators, should; - (a) ensure that cargo terminals are designed to facilitate the safe, sanitary, efficient and secure processing and storage of cargo in accordance with applicable laws and regulations, and - (b) provide for appropriate facilities for the safe, efficient and secure processing and storage of mail consignments, in accordance with applicable laws and regulations.]